SA Welch

 Written by Craig Schreiner | Photos by Craig Schreiner

-In WHY I TEACH, S.A.
+In Great Teaching, S.A.
 Welch, a professor of communication at UW-Whitewater for 18 years, talks about coming to campus looking for a life, not just a job.
 Welch already had interviewed at other schools when she arrived and asked to observe a class here.
 What she sensed from that class and from the campus was a commitment by faculty to the success of students in life, not just college.
 Almost two decades later, teaching in a pandemic has put a new twist on things.

 “My tip to others is, rather than be upset with yourself for what you cannot do, step back and see what you CAN do.
 I want to give a shoutout to the ICIT department — who I call way too often.
 (Teaching simultaneously in-person and online) has been one heck of a wild ride for me.
 What has surprised me is how I have sorted out doing so many things electronically.
 I am quite surprised how much technology can help us during the pandemic.
 And, always, laugh often — even at yourself!”